-What to know about IDNYC
+Where your IDNYC card will get you free membership in 2018

 While the card may seem similar to a driver’s license, it does not permit the cardholder to drive.
 It also can’t be used as proof of identity to get a driver’s license and it won't grant immigration status or provide authorization to work.

-Other things you can’t do with an IDNYC card include buying alcohol or tobacco products and traveling by plane.
+Other things you can’t do with an IDNYC card include using it for air travel or as an ID to buy alcohol or tobacco products.

 What you need to apply for an IDNYC card

-In order to secure an ID card, you have to prove residency in New York City as well as your identity.
+In order to secure an ID card, you have to prove your identity as well as your residency in New York City.

+The city uses a points system for documents, so you can figure out how many you need to apply for an IDNYC card.
+You need to provide three points for proof of identity and one point for residency.
+Depending on the documents presented, the city may ask for more than one item.

 Documents such as a passport (U.S. or foreign), driver’s license, birth certificate, green card, school ID card, electronic benefit transfer card and more can be used to establish proof of identity.